Oladipupo-01/LITA-CAPSTONE-PROJECT/README.md

 - Structured Query Language(SQL) for quering the data
 - Power BI for data visualization

-  ### Data Cleaning and Preparation
-  The data given has
+  # Exploratory Data Analysis
+  ## For Sales Performance Analysis for a Retail Store:
+  - Data Cleaning and Prepation: The data given has about 50,000 records but the records were duplicated.
+To gain insights and avoid overstating the outcome, I embarked on removing duplicate and prepare the data for exploration.